ManageIQ/manageiq-documentation/monitoring_alerts_and_reporting/_topics/deleting_a_report.md

 ### Deleting a Report

 Delete reports when you find that they are no longer useful.
-Only administrators and super administrators of {{ site.data.product.title }} can add, copy, edit, and delete reports.
+Only administrators and super administrators of {{ site.data.product.title_short }} can add, copy, edit, and delete reports.

 **Note:**